Mixed Berry + Yogurt Smoothie

-Berries: It all starts with frozen berries, any will do.
-As you can see I’ve used a mix of strawberries, blueberries, raspberries and blackberries.
-It was a berry mix that I picked up in the freezer section of the grocery store.
-Any combination works well here, mix and match your favorites, or use all of one kind if you prefer.
+Berries: It all starts with frozen berries.
+Any type will do.
+As you can see, I’ve used a mix of strawberries, blueberries, raspberries, and blackberries.
+It was a berry mix that I picked up in the grocery store’s freezer section.
+Any combination works well here.
+Mix and match your favorites, or use all of one kind if you prefer.

-Yogurt: Next, add in your non-dairy yogurt of choice.
-I’ve used Silk’s Almond Vanilla flavored yogurt here.
-If concerned about added sugars, I would suggest using the plain flavored which only contains 6 grams of sugar per serving (5.3 oz.).
-If using the plain flavor, add a splash of vanilla extract or ½ teaspoon of ground vanilla to the mixture before mixing.
+Yogurt: Next, add in your unsweetened non-dairy yogurt of choice.
+Use plain or vanilla flavored.
+If using the plain flavor, you may like to add a splash of vanilla extract or 1/2 teaspoon of ground vanilla to the mixture before mixing.

 Banana: To add a banana or not?
 I’ve made this smoothie both ways, with and without a banana, and I must say the one with the banana was the better of the two.
-I used a room temp banana, which added extra creaminess and helped to make it slightly less icy.
+I used a room temp banana, which added extra creaminess and made it slightly less icy.
 It will also add some bulk and extra added nutrition.
-If you have one on hand, by all means add it in!
+If you have one on hand, by all means, add it in!

-Non-Dairy Milk: Lastly, you’ll want to add about ½ cup of unsweetened non-dairy milk or water to help get everything moving in the mixer, add ing a splash or two extra as needed.
+Non-Dairy Milk: Lastly, you’ll want to add about 1/2 cup of unsweetened non-dairy milk or water to help get everything moving in the mixer, adding an extra splash or two as needed.

 Toppings: Some optional toppings to consider are frozen berries, granola, cocoa nibs, and coconut flakes, to name a few.

 - Once ingredients are blended, serve your smoothie in a glass with a straw/spoon or enjoy your smoothie from a bowl.
 Either way, adding a few toppings will take your smoothie over the top.

 Now you are ready to sit back, relax and enjoy this frosty berry sensation! ❄️